smerrill2/webapp/README.md

         - SEO and then outreach following that
         - Fix mobile site, maybe this can be in the layout.tsx file that can be automated - would this use reacthooks?

+ Make sure to fix opacity in the about us section!

 # webapp